 Vortex: An affordable bladeless wind farm you can power your home with

-To keep the wind turbine work smoothly, workers have to deice and do other mechanical work in high wind situation.
-That put workers’ lives in jeopardy.
+To keep the wind turbine work smoothly, workers have to deice and complete mechanical work in high wind situation.

-Vortex’s solution is a different design.
-Instead of using rotational power, Vortex uses carbon fiber material to capture the energy from vibration, similar to what we see when trees rocking back and forth during high wind.
+Instead of using rotational power, Vortex uses carbon fiber material to capture the wind, and lateral motion will generate power.

-The system is 30 percent less efficient than the traditional design, however, it looks to make it up with easier maintenance and lesser environmental impact.
+The system is 30 percent less efficient than the traditional design.
+However, it makes up the loss by offering easier maintenance and lesser environmental impact.

-The company started its fundraiser in 2015, and it would start its pilot program in India later this year.
+The company is going to start its pilot program in India in 2019.

-Vortax says they are working on a version for consumers available for purchase in late 2019 and priced similarly to a solar panel at around 350 euros.
+Vortex said they are working on a version for consumers targeting a release date late 2019.
+It will be priced similarly to a solar panel at around 350 euros.